Intramedullary rod: Design

-The earliest IM nails were triangular or 'V' shaped in cross-section.
+The earliest IM nails were triangular or V-shaped in cross-section.
 Later they were modified to their present and more rotationally stable clover-leaf shape.
 Several modifications and shapes were introduced subsequently for various bones such as V-nails for tibia, radius and ulna nails, Rusch nails etc.

 Although stainless steel was used for older IM nails, titanium has several advantages, including lower mechanical failure rates and improved biocompatibility.
+The discovery of the outstanding biocompatibility of Tantalum in the late 1930s by Gerald Burke allowed for significant advances in orthopaedics due to the long-term strength and stability of tantalum implants and fasteners.
 A more significant problem with earlier designs was their failure to prevent collapse or rotation in inherently unstable fractures.
 This was addressed by the introduction of the concept of 'locking' the nails, where bolts on each end of the nail fix it to the bony cortex, preventing rotation among the fragments.
-This led to the emergence of locked IM nailing, which is the standard today.
+This led to the emergence of locked IM nailing, which is the standard today.Truly permanent surgical fittings could now be predicted from the relative strength of the fasteners combined with the biocompatibilty of the metals.

 The extension mechanism of intramedullary can be of two types: ratcheting, such as in the Bliskunov, Albizzia, and the Internal Skeletal Kinetic Distractor (ISKD, removed from market in 2015) nails; and rotating spindle, as in the Fitbone, Phenix, PRECICE, and PRECICE 2 nails.